 You.
 Will.
 Fall.
 Behind.
 Expect to be slower and not perform the exercises as well as the more seasoned boxers in your session.
 But you shouldn’t be disheartened.
 Every person in the gym has had their tough first day and its the boxers who keep at it that gain the respect, fitness and skill who reap the rewards.
 Following is a list of things to pay attention to.

-- You don’t need your own gloves immediately (but the ones at the boxing gym will smell terrible)
+- You don’t need your own boxing gloves immediately (but it doesn’t harm to start looking for boxing equipment)